Chandaro/Fire-Detection-IOT/README.md

 * The relay activates the water pump
 * Water is sprayed directly at the fire source

-The system is designed for environments and small fire occurs such as:
+The system is designed for environments where small fire incidents may occur, such as:
 * Kitchen
 * Laboratories
 * Workshops